Dreadrith/DreadScripts/ControllerEditor/README.md

 [![Password Creator](http://img.youtube.com/vi/uoI9qw4K8fI/0.jpg)](http://www.youtube.com/watch?v=uoI9qw4K8fI "Controller Editor")

+Utility Release
+Latest Version: v2.0.0
+Last Updated: 26/02/2021

 # Controller Editor
 Ease of use, organized layout, and best functionality: <b>Controller Editor</b> is made with those in mind.
 Hasten and simplify your work with Controllers as much as possible, reducing tedious time wasting clicks and typing to barely a few clicks.
 Controller Editor has a lot of features which can be used to achieve that, best of which are:

 ~ Transitions: